 A. In most cases, no, this move does not affect Mac users.
 However, if you are using a virtual machine or Boot Camp on your Mac to run Windows 7, you will need to upgrade.

 A. Most users will receive Windows 10 at the time of their University Computer Replacement (UR).
 Those wishing to receive Windows 10 prior to their UR can submit a help desk ticket at help.pace.edu or call the ITS Help Desk at 914-773-3333.
 Due to high call volumes and University Replacement prioritization, your ticket may not be able to be fulfilled at your requested time.

-A. All computer labs and classrooms will be upgraded to Windows 10 during summer, 2018
+A. All computer labs and classrooms have been upgraded to Windows 10 since summer 2018.

 A. The biggest change you will see in Windows 10 is the user interface.
 The Start Menu and Taskbar have been revamped and shortcuts/buttons may appear in slightly different places as well as new ones being added.
 In combination with newer hardware received through the University Replacement Program and departmental purchases, you will experience faster performance.
 Overall, the Windows functionality is still the same.
 Programs you have been using such as Outlook, Word, and Excel will not change when run on Windows 10.
 Notable new features are highlighted in the PowerPoint presentation, downloadable on this page.

 A. Although there are benefits to early adoption of software, it is good practice to allow operating systems an extended period of time to prove stability and usability.
 In addition, third party developers may not have their software fully compatible with a new operating system come its release date.
 Therefore, ITS waited to standardize Windows 10 until August, 2017.